Indexing the Wolfgang Wagner Endowment (2020 to 2023)

-Project to digitise the estate of Richard and Cosima Wagner (since the end of 2017)
+Project to digitise the estate of Richard and Cosima Wagner (2017 to 2020)

 Preserving and making accessible Wagner manuscripts